Shreyayadav05/Shreyayadav05/README.md

  # Hi👋,I'm Shreya B Yadav

   A passionate developer from India💻
- 🌱I'm currently learning a full satck development and AI 👩🏻‍💻I'm currently working on project Smart health monitoring and early monitoring fro water-borne diseases in Rural northeast India
+ 🌱I'm currently learning a full stack development and AI and also preparing for GATE 👩🏻‍💻I'm currently working on project Smart health monitoring and early monitoring fro water-borne diseases in Rural northeast India